-Investments in associates
+Investments in subsidiaries

-Investments in associates are accounting for using the cost method of accounting in the separate financial statements less allowance for impairment investment (if any).
-And investments in associates are accounted for using the equity method in the consolidated financial statements.
+Investments in subsidiaries are reported by using the cost method of accounting in the separate financial statements less allowance for impairment investment (if any).

 4.4 Receivables under the concession agreement

 The service concession arrangement receivables incurred from the recognition of revenue from the construction of the wastewater treatment system.
 The payment is received in the form of a contractual right to receive compensation from the concession grantor if the wastewater treatment volume is less than the level specified in the service concession arrangement.
 It is shown in the statement of financial position at cost amortized by the effective interest rate method.